 Help for Addiction in Tunbridge Wells, Tonbridge, Sevenoaks, Crowborough, Forest Row & East Grinstead areas.
 Do you have an Alcohol or Drug problem, addicted to Gambling, to Work, have problems with Food or Weight, can’t leave the Internet alone?
 If so, you might find this outline of my approach to these problems of interest.

-Self-destructive Addiction – We all have our addictions; problems only arise when they have a self-destructive aspect to them.
-These addictions come in all degrees from the slightly annoying to the full blown, anything goes, search for oblivion of severe substance misuse.
-They also come in different forms.
-There is the use of substances which we take to change our state in some way, whether drink or drugs.
-Then there are all the various problem behaviours like gambling, work, eating problems, porn / sex, the internet, self-harm, etc. etc.
+Self-destructive Addiction – We all have many “addictions”; problems only arise when they have a self-destructive aspect to them.
+They come in all shapes and sizes from the slightly annoying to the full blown, anything goes, search for oblivion of severe substance misuse.
+Besides the use of substances which we take to change our state and escape from ourselves, there are also all the various problem behaviours like gambling, over-work, eating problems, porn / sex, the internet, self-harm, etc., which have essentially the same purpose, i.e. that of avoidance.

 With self-destructive addiction it is obvious that there is a process going on that we don’t understand, that we can’t control and, especially to start with, that we are in denial about.
 So, the first step is always about acknowledging that a problem exists.
 This often comes after some crisis, from which we can see how the problem is causing more suffering and pain than the addiction was designed to avoid.
-But it can also come as a dawning realisation that this is not what we want for our lives and that there must be some way out of our vicious circle.
+But it can also come as a dawning realisation that the way we are living is not what we want for ourselves and that there must be some way out of our vicious circle.

 What is going on that drives us towards self-destruction?
 What are the inner forces that are so strong that our capacity to resist them is so feeble?
 We carry on repeating what we know, in another part of ourselves, is madness?

-Why am I here? – Any slide into addiction is accompanied by a gradual letting go of the self.
+Why am I here? – Any slide into addiction comes about from a gradual letting go of the self.
 Whether its alcohol, drugs, gambling or any other addiction, we let it happen.
 But why?
-One thing I am clear about is that we were not born this way, the forces involved are always in our past and as a result of our conditioning.
+One thing I am clear about is that we were not born this way, the forces involved come from our past and are the result of our conditioning.

-This impulse to self-destruction comes from the part of us that believes that we are “bad”, not good enough, not worth caring about.
-This came from how we were treated.
+This impulse to self-destruction comes from the part of us that believes that we are “bad”, not good enough, not worth caring about, or from the avoidance of fear.
+This in turn came from how we were treated.
 Sometimes it’s easy to see the history behind this, sometimes the past is harder to interpret with the injuries coming from a more subtle accumulation of negative forces.
-The point is though, that there must have been “trauma” of some form, to make us deeply internalise the view of ourselves as being bad, wrong, worthless, etc.
+The point is though, that there must have been “trauma” of some form, to make us deeply internalise the view of ourselves as being bad, wrong, worthless, so fearful, etc.

 Trauma happens when we are overwhelmed by difficult experiences.
 The self’s survival strategy is to bury the pain, to desensitise ourselves and close down.
 This happens through splitting the connections between our heart, head and body, which means that we stop knowing what we feel, we give up thinking things through and we ignore our bodies.

 We then get so used to living this way that we think it ‘normal’.
-We resist looking too deeply at ourselves, denying the possibility of change, because at some level we intuit that this would involve facing the hurt and pain we buried and continue to avoid.
+We resist looking too deeply at ourselves, denying the possibility of change, because at some level we intuit that this would involve facing the hurt, pain, fear that we buried and continue to avoid.
 In my experience there is nearly always some lack of love, some punishment / abandonment / neglect at the bottom of addiction.

 So, what to do? – If we really want to change, the wish needs to have permeated deep down inside us, we need to really have had enough of living the way we are.
 Then maybe we are prepared for the work of facing what we’ve been long avoiding.
 If this is where you are then the next step is to find support to deepen your self-awareness and self-understanding.